brentnd/laravel-sparkposthooks/README.md

 ```
 3) [Exclude your route from CSRF protection](https://laravel.com/docs/5.4/csrf#csrf-excluding-uris) so it will not fail.

 4) Make sure you add your webhook in SparkPost to point to your route.
-You can do this here: TODO
+You can do this here: https://app.sparkpost.com/webhooks

 ## (Optional) Webhook Authentication
 TODO: If you would like to increase the security of the webhooks.
 Add the *SparkPostWebhookServiceProvider* provider to the providers array in config/app.php